SBA to wall off $10 billion for community development organizations

-The funding will be restricted to so-called community development financial organizations, known as CDFI’s, which are private banks that focus on low-income, low-wealth and other neglected businesses.
+The funding will be restricted to Community Development Financial Institutions, or CDFIs, which are private banks that focus on low-income, low-wealth and other neglected businesses.
 The SBA also sees them as a vehicle to reach minority-owned businesses.

-“CDFIs provide critically important capital and technical assistance to small businesses from rural, minority and other underserved communities, especially during this economically challenging time,” SBA administrator Jovita Carranza said in a news release.
+“CDFIs provide critically important capital and technical assistance to small businesses from rural, minority and other underserved communities, especially during this economically challenging time,” SBA Administrator Jovita Carranza said in a news release.

 Congressional Democrats called Wednesday’s announcement “a step forward” toward ensuring federal relief dollars reach the neediest communities.
-In a statement shortly after the SBA’s announcement, Senate Minority Leader Charles E. Schumer (D-N.Y.) applauded the decision to carve out funds, but also pressed the Treasury Department to do more.
+In a statement shortly after the SBA’s announcement, Senate Minority Leader Charles E. Schumer (D-N.Y.) applauded the decision to carve out funds but also pressed the Treasury Department to do more.
 The SBA has so far held off on designating funds for Minority Depository Institutions, lenders that are specifically owned or controlled by minorities.

 “I want to thank Secretary Mnuchin for heeding our calls to set aside a pool of funding specifically designated for lending by CDFIs, and now we’re urging him to move on and include Minority Depository Institutions as well since they, too, are critical to expanding access to communities of color,” Schumer said in a news release.